 Few hours after the blast, we expected a reasonable response from PSCA regarding the information about cameras working upon approaching the authority.
 However, it was strange to find them unresponsive despite various calls and messages.

 Punjab followed Britain but they are backing off

-Britain, where nearly 6 million cameras are zooming in on the travelers, is the top most CCTV camera equipped country in the world.
-It is estimated that world’s 20% cameras are installed only in the UK scanning only 1% of the world’s population.
+Britain, where nearly 6 million cameras are zooming in on the travelers, is the topmost CCTV camera equipped country in the world.
+It is estimated that the world’s 20% of cameras are installed only in the UK scanning only 1% of the world’s population.
 There is one CCTV camera for every ten people.

 The camera regime started in early 2000 to counter IRA based terrorist activities, and the network expanded insanely post London bombing in 2005.
 Even after 20 years, no single report advocates the reduction of crime rate due to expensive cameras.
 CNN reports that only one crime was solved for every 1000 camera in 2008.
 A Chicago Tribune report in 2013 suggests that surveillance cameras could assist in resolving 0.05% of the crime.

 The burgeoning cost of running and maintaining the surveillance network is putting pressure on the UK government to bring down the number of cameras significantly for relocating the public money for more useful purposes.